 On the other hands, fats are the easiest and safest foods to cut out in the short term in order to get ripped quickly.
 But, we need to maintain a balance when it comes to carbs and fats.
 We must minimize our intake of carbs and fats, but we must not minimize our carb intake completely.

-Work Out to Get Ripped in a Week
+How to Get Ripped in a Week: The Right Workout

 Unfortunately, just controlling your diet isn’t enough when it comes to a quick shred.
 You must also adjust your workout to burn fat and maximize the fat burning process.
 Let’s take a look at the ideal workout to burn fat.

-Nowadays, workouts like Crossfit are becoming increasingly popular.
-This is because these types of fast past workouts enable you to get in and get out while accomplishing your goal.
+Nowadays, workouts like HIIT cardio are becoming increasingly popular.
+This is because these types of fast pace workouts enable you to get in and get out while accomplishing your goal.
 These workouts are different from the traditional bodybuilding workouts which focused on lifting heavy weights for fewer reps.
-Those are they workouts that build serious muscle mass, which at this point, isn’t what we need.
+Those are the workouts that build serious muscle mass, which at this point, isn’t what we need.

 When it comes to keeping your heart rate elevated, there are several ways to ensure that you do this.
 First, you should take minimal rest between sets and exercises.
 Only rest enough to transition from one workout to the next.
 Second, lifting lighter weights for more reps will automatically increase your heart rate by sustaining longer weight lifting exercises.